 If you're bringing your own bike, let us know when booking so we can ensure it's appropriate for the trip.

-Most of our cycling trips include the option to hire an e-bike for an additional fee.
+Most of our cycling tours include the option to hire an e-bike for an additional fee.
 An e-bike is an electric motor-assisted bike that gives you a little boost when you pedal – particularly handy for those uphill stretches!
 You essentially get to enjoy all aspects of a cycling trip with less physical effort.

 We have limited e-bike availability, so if you’d like to request one, please let us know when booking.